 Features a tough stainless steel construction with a coated ribbed handle that's easy to grip.
 The 4-oz. size is ideal for customers who prefer larger scoops of ice cream.
 One-piece handle for increased durability.

 Although it has a handy trigger to release ice cream from the scoop, the mechanism has the tendency to jam or quit working altogether.

-A durable scoop with stainless steel accents that includes a large top and ergonomic handle for easy scooping.
-Has a loop in the handle so you can hang it for storage.
+A durable scoop with stainless steel construction that includes a large top and ergonomic handle available in three colors for easy scooping.
+Lifetime warranty is hard to beat.

 Wide handle is comfortable to hold.
 Shape of this scoop's top makes it easy to produce perfectly rounded ice cream scoops with the flick of the wrist.
 Dishwasher safe.

 On the heavy side, and takes some muscle to scoop firmly frozen ice cream.
 Chrome covered metal, not stainless steel.